mmartial/OpenInfra25-GenAI/ComfyUI/03-WAN2.2_Animate/README.md

 ## Usage

 - Drop a short landscape video in the "Preprocessing" group's "Load Video (upload)" node.
-- Drop a landscape image as the source in the "Reference Image" group's "Load Iamge" node.
+- Drop a landscape image as the source in the "Reference Image" group's "Load Image" node.
 - Adapt the "CLIP Text Encode (Prompt)" in the node to the right of the "Models" group.